DesalegnSendek/SCDasignment/README.md

 We have the link to the Trello website
-Checkout how we divided the tasks into introduction, todo, doing, testing, and done
+Checkout how we divided the tasks into introduction, todo, doing, testing, and done We demonstrate Trello using a simple task management app that contains all processes in any project management.

-https://trello.com/b/bykg8BaC/project-board-scd
+We divide the project into manageable simpler tasks so that everything is planned and well structured. https://trello.com/b/bykg8BaC/project-board-scd

 Name                 ID